ilyadusoleil/product-details-page/README.md

 # Pair Programming Exercise

-Please create a page with list of Product components.
+Please create a page with a list of Product components.

 You can use whatever frontend framework you like to do the exercise.